Automated Shark Detection Using Drones And AI

-We noticed that there was not a high level of sophistication in these systems, requiring hours of manual searching to hopefully not find a thing.
+There area already plenty of drones being used for shark detection in Australia.
+We noticed that there was a pretty low level of sophistication in these systems.
+Some systems still rely fully on human operators.
 This gives way for human error with the user monotonously searching a screen for a shadow in the water that may never appear.
 With our maturing computer vision analysis software, we decided that there must indeed be a better solution.

 Re-training our software we now have a working shark spotter that can with some accuracy detect sharks in the water, spot swimmers, surfers, vessels and more.
 Have a look at a proof of concept below: